Epidermolysis bullosa acquisita L12.30

 This section has been translated automatically.

 Subepidermal blistering.
 Edema of the dermis.
-Bulky, diffusely arranged, predominantly neutrophil infiltrates in the upper dermis, in the case of gaping blood and lymph vessels.
-Diagnosis: Diffuse, superficial, predominantly neutrophil dermatitis with subepidermal blistering.
+Bulky, diffusely arranged, predominantly neutrophilic infiltrates in the upper dermis, with gaping blood and lymph vessels.
+Diagnosis: Diffuse, superficial, predominantly neutrophilic dermatitis with subepidermal blistering.

-Electron microscopy: fissure formation in the dermo-epidermal junction zone in the area of the sublamina densa zone.
-Reduction of the number of anchoring fibrils.
+Electron microscopy: cleft formation in the dermo-epidermal junction zone in the area of the sublamina densa zone.
+Reduction in the number of anchoring fibrils.

 Direct Immunofluorescence